erkyrath/inkrun-single/README.md

 [GlkOte]: https://eblong.com/zarf/glk/glkote/docs.html
 [GlkOteInit]: https://eblong.com/zarf/glk/glkote/docs.html#input

-[Node.js][] must be available to run this script, but it does not use any Node modules aside from what's built into the included `ink.min.js`.
+[Node.js][] must be available to run this script.
+It does not use any Node modules aside from what's built into the included `ink.min.js`.

 [Node.js]: https://nodejs.org/